-Lastly, whilst there have been previous systematic reviews investigating the effect of exercise and/or physical activity interventions in KTRs, many are now outdated [15-17] and two previous metaanalyses have been completed on the subject area [18, 19].
-As such, a new systematic search and meta-analysis of randomized clinical trials studying the effect of receiving a physical activity or exercise intervention, either supervised or unsupervised, on outcomes in patients with (or awaiting) a kidney transplant.
+Lastly, whilst there have been previous systematic reviews investigating the effect of exercise and/or physical activity interventions in KTRs, many are now outdated15-17 and two previous meta-analyses have been completed on the subject area.^{18,19} As such, a new systematic search and meta-analysis of randomised clinical trials studying the effect of receiving a physical activity or exercise intervention, either supervised or unsupervised, on outcomes in patients with (or awaiting) a kidney transplant.
 The following electronic databases were searched from their date of establishment to January 2020: National Centre for Biotechnology Information (NCBI) PubMed (which includes the Medical Literature Analysis and Retrieval System Online (MEDLINE)), and the Cochrane Central Register of Controlled Trials (CENTRAL) (includes Excerpta Medica database (EMBASE), and the WHO International Clinical Trials Registry Platform (ICTRP)).
 The following MESH search terms were used to search all databases: kidney transplantation; transplant recipients; exercise; exercise therapy; randomised controlled trial.
 Full search strategies can be found in Appendix 2.
 A flow of information through the different phases of the search can be found in the figure in Appendix 3.
-Complete tables (Appendix 4), forest plots (Appendix 5), risk of bias summary (Appendix 6), 'Leave-one-out' sensitivity analysis (Appendix 7), and funnel plots (Appendix 8) relevant to this meta-analysis can be found in the appendices.
+Complete tables (Appendix 4), forest plots (Appendix 5), risk of bias summary (Appendix 6), 'leave-one-out' sensitivity analysis (Appendix 7), and funnel plots (Appendix 8) relevant to this meta-analysis can be found in the appendices.

-The strengths of the recommendations and the level of supporting evidence are coded as previously using the Modified GRADE system [20].
+The strengths of the recommendations and the level of supporting evidence are coded as previously using the Modified GRADE system.20

-2. Physical Activity and Exercise

-1. We recommend that general physical activity should be encouraged in KTRs without contraindications [1B]

-2. We suggest sufficient physical activity, pre- and post-transplant, can reduce all-cause and cardiovascular mortality [2C]

-3. We recommend KTRs aim for 150 minutes of moderate to vigorous physical activity a week (or 75 minutes vigorous physical activity) as per the UK Chief Medical Officers' Guideline [1C]

-4. We suggest individual barriers and activators to physical activity need to be identified and addressed to optimise programme uptake and adherence [2C]

-5. We recommend that structured exercise be considered as a method of enhancing cardiorespiratory fitness [1B]

-6. We recommend that structured exercise be considered as a method of enhancing muscular strength and physical function [1C]

-7. We suggest that structured exercise be considered as a method of improving health-related quality of life and increasing HDL levels [2C]

-8. Structured exercise alone is not sufficient to attenuate increases in body mass following transplantation; we therefore suggest a multi-professional approach to appropriate weight-management strategies [2B]

-9. We suggest that structured exercise should be performed at least 3x/week in KTRs without contraindications [1C]

-10. We suggest that KTRs without contraindications undertake both aerobic and resistance exercise to maximise the effects on exercise capacity and muscle function [1B]

-11. We suggest that a structured exercise routine be devised (and supervised if possible) by appropriately trained staff [2B]

-12. We suggest exercise programmes should be individualized based on underlying patient goals/expectations, pathophysiology, level of experience, and graft status [2C]

-2.1.1.
-Audit measures
+- 3.1 We recommend that general physical activity should be encouraged in KTRs without contraindications [1B] - 3.2 We suggest sufficient physical activity, pre- and post-transplant, can reduce all-cause and cardiovascular mortality [2C] - 3.3 We recommend KTRs aim for 150 minutes of moderate to vigorous physical activity a week (or 75 minutes vigorous physical activity) as per the UK Chief Medical Officers' Guideline [1C] - 3.4 We suggest individual barriers and activators to physical activity need to be identified and addressed to optimise programme uptake and adherence [2C] - 3.5 We recommend that structured exercise be considered as a method of enhancing cardiorespiratory fitness [1B] - 3.6 We recommend that structured exercise be considered as a method of enhancing muscular strength and physical function [1C] - 3.7 We suggest that structured exercise be considered as a method of improving health-related quality of life and increasing HDL levels [2C] - 3.8 Structured exercise alone is not sufficient to attenuate increases in body mass following transplantation; we therefore suggest a multi-professional approach to appropriate weight-management strategies [2B] - 3.9 We suggest that structured exercise should be performed at least 3x/week in KTRs without contraindications [1C] - 3.10 We suggest that KTRs without contraindications undertake both aerobic and resistance exercise to maximise the effects on exercise capacity and muscle function [1B] - 3.11 We suggest that a structured exercise routine be devised (and supervised if possible) by appropriately trained staff [2B] - 3.12 We suggest exercise programmes should be individualised based on underlying patient goals/expectations, pathophysiology, level of experience, and graft status [2C]